Seymour King

 King was an adventurous mountaineer.
 He was the first to reach the summits of Mont Maudit with William Edward Davidson and guides Johann Jaun d.
 J. and Johann von Bergen on 12 September 1878, and Aiguille Blanche de Peuterey (Pointe Güssfeldt) with guides Emile Rey, Ambros Supersaxo and Aloys Anthamatten on 31 July 1885.
 The SE summit of the Aiguille Blanche de Peuterey (4107 m) is named Point Seymour King in his honour.
-He was a Fellow of the Royal Geographic Society.
+He was a Fellow of the Royal Geographical Society.

 He lived in the Manor House, Chigwell, Essex, England.
 In 1885 King was elected Member of Parliament for Kingston upon Hull Central.
 Having previously been a Commander of the Order of the Indian Empire (C.I.E.), he was promoted to Knight Commander of the Order of the Indian Empire (K.C.I.E.) on 15 August 1892.
 King was the first Mayor of Kensington in 1900 and provided a large interest free loan for the purchase of slum properties in North Kensington so that they could be rebuilt and refurbished.
-He retained his parliamentary seat until December 1910, when he was unseated on petition on 1 June 1910 for bribing constituents.
+He retained his parliamentary seat until December 1910, when he was unseated on petition on 1 June 1911 for bribing constituents.

 King became a director of Lloyds Bank in 1909.
 After the First World War, he arranged an amalgamation with Messrs Cox & Co, a rival bank and Indian agency.
 Lloyds absorbed the banking arm of the merged company in February 1923, resulting in the foundation of the Eastern Department of Lloyds with sixteen main branches in India and Burma.
 The travel side of the business continued as Cox & Kings.
 King's leisure interests extended to sailing and yachting.
 King was chairman of the Income Tax Commissioners for the City of London and in recognition of his services was created a Baronet in the 1932 King's Birthday Honours.
 He was also a member of the Commission of Lieutenancy for the City of London.